iamalinguist/iamalinguist.github.io/_projects/1_project.md

     Ideation and Coverpage of Monograph 'An introduction to Hindi Syntax' (Publisher Details will be revealed later).
 </div>

-This project focuses on syntactic study of Hindi, drawing on diverse grammatical theories to formalize its structural patterns.
-The research aims to contribute to linguistic theory while addressing practical challenges in computational syntax.

 As a secondary objective, the project will develop a basic parsing tool for Hindi, serving as a proof of concept for applying theoretical findings.
 It will be free for users to use and develop parsing for Hindi or Hindi-like SOV languages.